MERNCraft/Nail-It/docs/md/32-Showing-the-Winning-Situation.md

     prompt = hit + strength[index] + "."
     toDelete = 7
   } else { // it's the AI's turn to play
-    console.log(`The AI is ynot ready yet.
+    console.log(`The AI is not ready yet.
   You'll have to play solo.`)
     player = true
     force = 0